AnkiQuick/ankihelper/specification/ai-dictionary-translator/ai-dictionary-translator.md

       - source language: language to translate from
       - target language: language to translate to
     - we can set one as the default translator
-    - when `footer_translate` (ImageButton) is clicked in PopupActivity, it will use the default translator to perform the translation
+    - when `footer_translate` (ImageButton) is clicked in PopupActivity, it uses the default translator to perform the translation
 - All LLM and TTS configs saved in new database tables

 ### Integration